The Knife of Never Letting Go: Film adaptation

-In 2011, Lionsgate Entertainment bought the rights to adapt the Chaos Walking trilogy for film.
+In 2011, Lionsgate bought the rights to adapt the Chaos Walking trilogy for film.
 The president of Lionsgate, Joe Drake, said the decision was made because "a sense of urgency and momentum permeates these stories – it makes the books ones you can't put down, and will make the movies ones you can't miss on the big screen".

 In 2011, it was announced that Chaos Walking: The Knife of Never Letting Go would be produced by Doug Davison while Jamie Linden would be writing and Doug Liman was in negotiations to direct the film.
 On 5 August 2016 it was announced that Spider-Man and Star Wars stars Tom Holland and Daisy Ridley would both star in the adaptation.

 The screenplay was written by Ness, Charlie Kaufman, and John Lee Hancock, and was directed by Doug Liman.
 Shooting started in August 2017.

 The release date was 1 March 2019, but was delayed because of both COVID-19 and reshoots.
 The film was theatrically released in the US on 5 March 2021.